swiftlang/swift-evolution/proposals/0358-build-time-constant-values.md

 @const let i = 1
 let j = i
 ```
-While not valid under this proposal, our intent is to allow the use of `i` where `@const` values are expected in the future, for example`@const let k = i` or `f(i)` where `f` is `func f(@const _: Int)`.
+While not valid under this proposal, our intent is to allow the use of `i` where `@const` values are expected in the future, for example `@const let k = i` or `f(i)` where `f` is `func f(@const _: Int)`.
 It is therefore important to consider whether `@const` is propagated to values like `j` in the above example, which determines whether or not statements like `f(j)` and `@const let k = j` are valid code.
-While it is desreable to allow such uses of the value within the same compilation unit, if `j` is `public`, automatically inferring it to be `@const` is problematic at the module boundary: it creates a contract with the module's clients that the programmer may not have indended.
+While it is desirable to allow such uses of the value within the same compilation unit, if `j` is `public`, automatically inferring it to be `@const` is problematic at the module boundary: it creates a contract with the module's clients that the programmer may not have intended.
 Therefore, `public` properties must explicitly be marked `@const` in order to be accessible as such outside the defining module.
 This is similar in nature to `Sendable` inference - `internal` or `private` entities can automatically be inferred by the compiler as `Sendable`, while `public` types must explicitly opt-in.

 ### Memory placement and runtime initialization
 Effect on runtime placement of `@const` values is an implementation detail that this proposal does not cover beyond indicating that today this attribute has no effect on memory layout of such values at runtime.
-It is however a highly desireable future direction for the implementation of this feature to allow the use read-only memory for `@const` values.
+It is however a highly desirable future direction for the implementation of this feature to allow the use of read-only memory for `@const` values.
 With this in mind, it is important to allow semantics of this attribute to allow such implementation in the future.
 For example, a global `@const let`, by being placed into read-only memory removes the need for synchronization on access to such data.
 Moreover, using read-only memory reduces memory pressure that comes from having to maintain all mutable state in-memory at a given program point - read-only data can be evicted on-demand to be read back later.
-These are desireable traits for optimization of existing programs which become increasingly important for enabling of low-level system programs to be written in Swift.
+These are desirable traits for optimization of existing programs which become increasingly important for enabling of low-level system programs to be written in Swift.

 In order to allow such implementation in the future, this proposal makes the *value* of `public` `@const` values/properties a part of a module's ABI.
 That is, a resilient library that vends `@const let x = 11` changing the value of `x` is considered an ABI break.
 This treatment allows `public` `@const` data to exist in a single read-only location shared by all library clients, without each client having to copy the value or being concerned with possible inconsistency in behavior across library versions.

 ## Future Directions

-### Constant-propogation
+### Constant-propagation
 Allow default-initialization of `@const` properties using other `@const` values and allow passing `@const` values to `@const` parameters.
-The [Future Inference/Propagation Rules](#Future Inference/Propagation Rules) section discusses a direction for enabling inference of the attribute on values.
+The [Future Inference/Propagation Rules](#future-inferencepropagation-rules) section discusses a direction for enabling inference of the attribute on values.
 This is a necessary next building-block to generalizing the use of compile-time values.

 ```swift
 func foo(@const i: Int) {